-It helps to protect your hands while rowing.
+It helps to protect your hands while rowing your kayak.
 Blisters can occur on your hands when there is moisture on the paddle’s handle.
 They also retain hand dryness and provide a firm grip on the paddles.
+Kayaking gloves can help.

 Kayak tipping or capsizing is an inevitable occurrence.
 Either the river’s current increases or you take a sharp turn.
 Even an expert kayaker experiences these problems at times.
 Properly tie your gear and other items down to prevent them from getting away.
 Most kayaks have in-built compartments for storage.

 I highly suggest that don’t play your own music while cruising down.
 Let the sounds of nature give it to you.
 They could be made by birds, leaf rustling, fish, or other animals around.
 And enjoy the natural beauty that surrounds you.
 Kayaking is the best way to experience it.

 f) Get Comfy.

 You should always get a seat that will be comfortable as you might spend long hours on the water.
 Nothing could be worse than having a sore or strained back after kayaking.
 For kayaks with inbuilt seats, adding a cushion gives better support to your back.
 A comfy seat makes for a better kayaking experience.

 g) Pack A Change of Clothes and Shoes.

 Often, a kayaker gets wet, even if they get splashed by the rowing of the paddle.
 Driving or walking while wearing wet clothing can be uncomfortable, so it is recommended that you pack a change of clothing.
 They can be handy if you get soaked.

 h) Carry Extra Bottles of Water.